SiegeSailor/Formulas/README.md

 # Formulas

-Provides a collection of cryptography-related functions for software developers and a command line tool with interactive prompts to demonstrate key encryption flows and algorithms.
+Provides a collection of cryptography functions and a command line tool with interactive prompts to demonstrate key encryption flows and algorithms.

 - [Formulas](#formulas)
   - [Origin](#origin)